gallenc/solent2Public/workup/session7/animal-dao-examples/README.md

 ```
 mvn clean install
 ```
-Then open the project and all its subprojects in Netbeans and run both the webfacadeexample2-web and webfacadeexample2-web-client projects in the embedded tomcat server.

-## exercise
+and then try running the tests in each of the sub projects